joatmon08/tech-portfolio/README.md

 This original repo has a workflow file already configured and GitHub disables these when you fork them by default.
 To enable this pre-configured workflow, select the "I understand my workflows, go ahead and enable them."

--> **Note** The Actions workflow will not do anything until you make additional changes.
+**Note** The Actions workflow will not do anything until you make additional changes.

 Now you are ready to move into the repo and make this portfolio your own!

 ## Edit your portfolio with your personal info

-Navigate to the Code page of your repo.
+Navigate to the Code page of your repo and make sure you are on the `main` branch.
 Click on the "website" folder and open the `siteConfig.js` file.

 ![Code](assets/path.png)